hajali-amine/image-resizer/readme.md

 The project requires two environment variables; *AWS_ACCESS_KEY* and *AWS_SECRET_KEY* to be able to connect to the S3 bucket.

+The project contains:

+- `.github`: pipelines.
+- `assets`: assets necessary for the README.
+- `e2e`: E2E test.
+- `infra`: simple IAC using Terraform.
+- `src`: SpringBoot code and Tests.
+- `images`, `resizedimages` and `retrive`: directories that the project require.
+- `pom.xml`: the XML file that contains information about the project and configuration details used by Maven to build the project.

 ## Tests

 ### Unit Tests